joosthvanderlinden/joosthvanderlinden.github.io/_posts/2019-01-09-ab-experiments-white-paper.md

 comments: false
 ---

-(A modified copy of this post first appeared on the[Innovation Lab](https://www.ourcommunity.com.au/general/general_article.jsp?articleid=7545) page)
+(A modified copy of this post first appeared on the [Innovation Lab page](https://www.ourcommunity.com.au/general/general_article.jsp?articleid=7545))

 We explored how suggested donations on our fundraising platform [GiveNow](https://www.givenow.com.au/) influence giving, and how not-for-profit causes can increase their giving by altering these suggested amounts.
 In the past, default suggested donation amounts were based on extensive experience with fundraising, as well as feedback from the organisations that use GiveNow to raise money.
 While the default values had worked well (GiveNow has raised close to $100 million dollars over its 15-year history) we were intrigued by the possibility of boosting donations by changing the suggested amounts.